⚠ High Risk

 Tax & IRS Phishing (2026 Dirty Dozen)

 The IRS published its 2026 Dirty Dozen list in March 2026.
-Top threats include emails impersonating the IRS, QuickBooks, TurboTax, and DocuSign with fake filing alerts, AI robocalls using cloned agent voices, and spear-phishing targeting tax professionals with fake client or document request emails.
-The IRS also flagged a new scheme involving fabricated long-term capital gains claims on Form 2439.
-Over 600 social media IRS impersonators were reported in fiscal year 2025.
+Top threats include emails impersonating the IRS, QuickBooks, TurboTax, and DocuSign with fake filing alerts, AI robocalls using cloned IRS agent voices, and spear-phishing targeting tax professionals.
+The IRS also flagged fabricated long-term capital gains claims on Form 2439 as a new scheme.

 What to do: The IRS contacts taxpayers by mail first, never by unsolicited email, text, or social media.
 Go directly to irs.gov to check your account status.
 Report suspicious IRS-related emails to phishing@irs.gov.